 Alex Selvig is a highly accomplished rower and coach at the national and international level.
-Alex will begin working with the team during winter training in preparation for the spring season.
 He brings to the organization a wealth of knowledge and skill from over 32 years of rowing experience.
 Currently residing in Weston, he is the father of two and has served as the President of Elite Rowing Inc., an importer and distributor of Filippi racing shells since 1991.

 Accomplishments & Certifications